Home/Editorial Guides/Day of the Dead in Mexico City 2026: Ofrendas, Timing, and Respectful Trip Planning

 Day 2: Focus on ofrendas

 Dedicate your second day to seeing one or more public ofrendas in the city, based on official listings available closer to travel dates.
-Move slowly.
-Read interpretive text where provided.
+Move slowly and read interpretive text where provided.
 Notice how different displays emphasize remembrance, family, and welcome.

-This is the best day to center your trip on the practice that the Mexico City tourism guide identifies as one of the most important ceremonies of the rite.
-If there are preparations underway in public spaces, they are worth observing too, since the official source says assembling the altar is itself a gathering process for family and friends.
+This is the best day to center your trip on the practice that Mexico City’s tourism guide identifies as one of the most important ceremonies of the rite.
+If preparations are underway in public spaces, they are worth observing too, since the official source says assembling the altar is itself a gathering process for family and friends.

 Day 3: Keep your schedule open for city programming